Itching from dry skin

 - Use mild bath soap and laundry detergent that won't irritate your skin.

-- Take a bath in warm, not hot, water to relieve itching and avoid making your skin too dry.
+- Take a bath in warm, not hot, water to and avoid making your skin too dry.

 - Avoid certain fabrics, such as wool and synthetics that can make your skin itch.
 Switch to cotton clothing and bed sheets.